Welcome to our Year 2 page. On this page you will find lots of information about our exciting projects this year and photographs of our achievements.

 RE – New Beginnings

-Topic – Africa / Space (Geography and history taught through topic)
+Topic – Under the Sea/ Food (Geography and history taught through topic)

 In Science we have been investigating habitats.
 During our lessons we conducted an experiment to see how penguins keep warm.
 We found out that they have oil on their feathers to keep them waterproof.
 It was exciting seeing how oil and water do not mix.
 We also looked at micro-habitats outside, it was great fun finding slimy worms and pretty ladybirds in the soil.